 Taking your dog to a dog park sounds like a lot of fun.
 What dog wouldn't want to romp around with other dogs off-leash?
 While many dogs enjoy socializing and exercise, some dogs are not as social, and they may not enjoy it.
 There are also health and behavioral risks to consider whenever a dog goes to the dog park.
-For these reasons, it is important to look at the risks of the going to the dog park, consider how much your dog enjoys the park and speak to your veterinarian about the best option for your dog.
+For these reasons, it's important to look at the risks of the going to the dog park, consider how much your dog enjoys the park, and speak to your veterinarian about the best option for your dog.

 Health Dangers At Dog Parks